 Next, a meteorologic model was created in HEC-HMS for each of the samples.
 To accomplish this, the analyst identified each shortened sample as a precipitation gage and used the gage to define a hyetograph.
 While the series are, in fact, not gaged data, they may be used as such for runoff computations with HEC-HMS.
-(This useful feature also permits computation of runoff from any hypothetical storms that are not included in HEC-HMS.)
-To create the gage series, the analyst selected Data, Precipitation Gages... in the Project Definition form to access the Precipitation Gage Manager, which is shown in Figure 36.
-Then, to add a gage, the analyst selected Edit, Add Gage.
+(This useful feature also permits computation of runoff from any hypothetical storm types that are not included in HEC-HMS.)
+To create the precipitation gage time-series, the analyst selected the Component \rightarrow Time-Series Data Manager menu options.
+With the Time-Series Data Manager opened, the analyst selected the Precipitation Gages data type and clicked the New button, which is shown in Figure 36.
+In order to add data to the precipitation gage, the analyst opened the precipitation gage Component Editor.